-In Colorado, driving under the influence of drugs (DUID) is charged as either DUI or the less serious crime of DWAI (driving while ability impaired).
-The penalties and consequences are generally the same as with DUI of alcohol.
+In Colorado, driving under the influence of drugs (commonly referred to as “DUID“) is prosecuted as either DUI or the less serious crime of DWAI.
+The penalties are generally the same as with a DUI of alcohol.

-To help you better understand Colorado’s laws against using drugs and driving, our top Colorado DUI defense lawyers discuss the following, below.
+To help you better understand Colorado’s laws against using drugs and driving, our top Colorado DUI defense lawyers discuss the following:

 - 4. Do I have to take a blood test?